Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 One pattern to fit them all

-Let's apply this to the key of C major: C - D - E -F -G -A -B. Attach these notes to the major key chord type sequence you've just learned, and you have a set of chords that sound lush together and are begging for you to tinker around with and create oodles of different chord progressions:
+Let’s apply this to the key of C major: C – D – E -F -G -A -B. If you attach these notes to the major key chord type sequence that you have just learned, you will have a collection of chords that blend nicely together.

 C Major - D minor - E minor - F Major - G Major - A minor - B diminished